2022 EC Bahia bus attack: Reactions

 The bombing was met with widespread condemnation from Brazil's football community and authorities.
 Various football clubs issued notes expressing solidarity and support towards EC Bahia, including Flamengo, Fluminense, Santos, Cruzeiro, Vasco and Corinthians.
 Bahia state governor Rui Costa denounced the attack on his Twitter, stating "Nothing justifies the cowardly attack on Bahia's bus this Thursday night," saying "Players [...] are professionals and deserve respect."
+The same was done by Salvador mayor Bruno Soares Reis, who called the attack "regrettable".
 CONMEBOL also condemned the attack, stating "Conmebol condemns the attack perpetrated against the bus that transported members of the Bahia club [...]
 Football is synonymous of peace and tolerance.
 Violence destroys sport."

 The attack was also noted in Brazil for having garnered international media attention, with many reports citing the unusual circumstances of the attack; although acts of vandalism against football team buses and intimidation towards players are not uncommon in the country, the use of explosives and coordinated assaults is quite rare.
 Spain's Diario AS and Argentina's Olé reported on the attack, the latter emphasizing in its report that Argentine EC Bahia player Lucas Mugni was unharmed.